Kastle Access Control Data Shows Most

 in how Americans are returning to the office.

-Building occupancy increased in nine of the 10 cities measured on the Back to Work Barometer
+Eight of the 10 cities measured on the Back to Work Business Barometer saw declines in

 We’re confident occupancy rates will continue to rise in the months to come, and we’re ready